BioLogos

 The BioLogos Foundation is a Christian advocacy group that supports the view that God created the world using evolution of different species as the mechanism.
 It was established by Francis Collins in 2007 after receiving letters and emails from people who had read his book, The Language of God.
 The primary audience was Christians in the beginning, but Collins as well as later leaders of the organization have sought to engage with scientific skeptics as well as general audiences invested in biological science.

-BioLogos affirms evolutionary creation as a core commitment.
+BioLogos affirms evolutionary creation or theistic evolution as a core commitment.

 History

 In his 2006 book The Language of God: A Scientist Presents Evidence for Belief, Francis Collins wrote that scientific discoveries were an "opportunity to worship" and that he rejected both Young Earth creationism and intelligent design.
 He wrote that his own belief was theistic evolution or evolutionary creation, which he described as "BioLogos", and that one can "think of DNA as an instructional script, a software program, sitting in the nucleus of the cell."
 He appeared on The Colbert Report and on Fresh Air radio to discuss his book.
 In an interview with D. J. Grothe on the Point of Inquiry podcast, he said that the overall aim of the book was to show that "one can be intellectually in a rigorous position and argue that science and faith can be compatible", and that he was prompted to write the book because "most people are seeking a possible harmony between these worldviews [science and faith], and it seems rather sad that we hear so little about this possibility.

 In 2007, Collins founded the BioLogos Foundation to "contribute to the public voice that represents the harmony of science and faith."
 He served as the foundation's president until he was confirmed as director of the NIH.
 Collins has also spoken at the Veritas Forum on the relationship between science and religion and the existence of God.

-From 2016 to 2022, The BioLogos Foundation published a series of books titled BioLogos Books on Science and Christianity.
+From 2016 to 2022, the BioLogos Foundation published a series of books titled BioLogos Books on Science and Christianity.
 The series attempts to explain the relationship between religion and science, stressing that they are not at odds but rather coexist and together reveal God's plan for creation.